A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Background

-Instead of measuring exactness of approximations with respect to an intractable posterior, this work directly probes the quality of credible regions through the notion of \emph{expected} coverage, which determines whether posterior approximations are well-calibrated with respect to the specified prior.
-It is a quantity that can be estimated in practice and has a threshold to determine whether a posterior estimator is acceptable. \begin{definition} The {\bfseries expected coverage probability} of the $1 - \alpha$ highest posterior density regions derived from the posterior estimator $\hat{p}(\vtheta|\vx)$ is
+Instead of measuring the exactness of an approximation, this work directly assesses the quality of credible regions through the notion of expected coverage which probes the consistency of the posterior approximations and can be used to diagnose conservative and overconfident approximations.
+Similar usages of coverage diagnostics can be found in the context of standard statistical inference \citep{schall2012empirical} and approximate Bayesian computation \citep{prangle2014diagnostic}.